-One more difficulty in comparing the theory and the numerical/experimental data is the use of different normalizations by different authors.
-This creates ambiguity and additional need to coordinate data.
-In order to avoid this, it would be better to provide the stability curve in terms of $Pm_c$ as a function of $Re_{\lambda}$ , since, unlike $Rm$ and $Re$, they are independent of the pumping properties of a particular flow and universal in the sense that they can be expressed in terms of the basic parameters $\varepsilon, v_{rms}, \nu,\eta$.
-Another way is to use more universal definition of the integral scale.
-In this paper we present our results in terms of $Re^{Sch},Rm^{Sch}$ that are defined by (\ref{Re-Schek}) and (\ref{defin-Rm}).
+One more difficulty for the comparison of the theory and the numerical/experimental data is the use of different normalizations by different authors.
+This creates ambiguity and the additional need to coordinate data.
+In order to avoid this, it would be better to provide the stability curve in terms of $Pm_c$ as a function of $Re_{\lambda}$ , since, unlike $Rm$ and $Re$, they are independent of the pumping properties of a particular flow and are universal in the sense that they can be expressed in terms of the basic parameters $\varepsilon, v_{\rm rms}, \nu,\eta$.
+Another way is to use a more universal definition of the integral scale.
+We presented our results in terms of $Re^{\rm Sch},\, Rm^{\rm Sch}$ that are defined by (\ref{Re-Schek}) and (\ref{defin-Rm}).

 The comparison of different models shows the importance of the transition region between the inertial and the integral ranges.
-While the 'bottleneck' transition between the viscous and inertial ranges is only important for relatively small local Reynolds numbers, this 'outer' transition range turns out to be essential for magnetic field generation at all Reynolds numbers.
+While the bottleneck transition between the viscous and inertial ranges is only important for relatively small Reynolds numbers, this outer transition range was found to be essential for the magnetic field generation at all Reynolds numbers.

-For extremely large Reynolds numbers, the piecewise-power law model ('Sharp') represents well the qualitative properties of the generation but lowers the generation threshold significantly; the 'Smooth' model appears to be much more accurate, and demonstrates nice concordance with DNS.
-For the velocity scaling exponent found by \citet{iyer2020scaling}, the obtained critical magnetic Reynolds number fits well the DNS results.
+For extremely high Reynolds numbers, the piecewise power-law model (Sharp) represents the qualitative properties of the generation well, but lowers the generation threshold significantly; the Smooth model appears to be much more accurate and agreed well with DNS.
+For the velocity scaling exponent found by \citet{iyer2020scaling}, the obtained critical magnetic Reynolds number fits the DNS results well.

-The comparison of the Sharp and the Smooth models helps to determine the region that is most responsible for the value of the generation threshold.
-It turns out to be about two times smaller than the parameter $\Lambda$ of the Smooth model, which is comparable to the pumping scale.
+The comparison of the Sharp and the Smooth models helped us to determine the region that is most important for the value of the generation threshold.
+It is about twice smaller than the parameter $\Lambda$ of the Smooth model, which is comparable to the pumping scale.
 This scale belongs to the transition region from the inertial to the pumping range.
 It can be marked by the condition $\sigma (\rho) \approx d \ln b/d \ln \rho =0 $, or by the claim that the effective potential (\ref{U-pot}) is zero at the point.